bxrr/taskmaster/README.md

 - tkinter

-Download the project and run **main.py**
+Download the project zip, extract, then run **main.py**

-If you want to delete all your tasks, delete data in the tasks folder.
+If you want to delete all your tasks, delete 'data' in the tasks folder.